 Some high chairs can safely take the weight of a grown adult, but others have much lower recommended weight limits.

-If your chair has quite a low limit, for example 30 pounds, then you should discontinue use when they are nearing this weight (which could be as early as 24 months depending on your child).
+If the one you have has quite a low limit, for example 30 pounds, then you should discontinue use when they are nearing this weight (which could be as early as 24 months depending on your child).

 4. Able To Unbuckle Themselves

-Given how far above the ground they sit, high chairs can be a serious safety hazard – just imagine a toddler who is standing up in a high chair falling on a hard kitchen floor.
+Given how far above the ground they sit, high chairs can be a serious safety hazard – just imagine a toddler who is standing up in one falling on a hard kitchen floor.

-If your toddler is able to unbuckle their safety harness and “free” themselves from their chair, then it’s probably best to make the transition to another chair for safety reasons.
+If your toddler is able to unbuckle their safety harness and “free” themselves, then it’s probably best to make the transition to another chair for safety reasons.

 5. They Can Follow Instructions